alepemu/alepemu/README.md

 ## Hi there 👋
 ### My name is Alejandro
-Currently specialised in JavaScript technologies using NodeJS, Express, Koa, TypeScript, React, Redux, Mongo and SQL.
+Full Stack Developer with a background in Architecture.
+Currently specialised in JavaScript technologies using NodeJS, Express, TypeScript, React, Redux, MongoDB and PostgreSQL.
 I have also been learning different programming languages like Python and C.

 I studied Architecture but I have always been interested in coding and software development.
 As an architect, I have experienced working in multidisciplinary teams where a good communication and the ability to solve problems across the different stages of a project are key to deliver a succesful work.

 Passionate about new technologies and good design, I enjoy writing clean and organised code that my team can easily understand.
 I love working in an efficient collaborative environment where everybody can take part.